Databricks vs Tableau comparison

 Find out what your peers are saying about Databricks vs. Tableau and other solutions.
 Updated: April 2023.

-Databricks is ranked 1st in Data Science Platforms with 47 reviews while Tableau is ranked 2nd in BI (Business Intelligence) Tools with 18 reviews.
+Databricks is ranked 1st in Data Science Platforms with 78 reviews while Tableau is ranked 2nd in BI (Business Intelligence) Tools with 290 reviews.
 Databricks is rated 8.2, while Tableau is rated 8.4.
-The top reviewer of Databricks writes "Ahead of the competition in building data ecosystems, but needs to improve ease-of-use".
+The top reviewer of Databricks writes "A nice interface with good features for turning off clusters to save on computing".
 On the other hand, the top reviewer of Tableau writes "Provides fast data access with in-memory extracts, makes it easy to create visualizations, and saves time".
-Databricks is most compared with Amazon SageMaker, Informatica PowerCenter, Microsoft Azure Machine Learning Studio, Dataiku Data Science Studio and Google Cloud Dataflow, whereas Tableau is most compared with Microsoft Power BI, Amazon QuickSight, Domo, SAS Visual Analytics and Qlik Sense.
+Databricks is most compared with Amazon SageMaker, Informatica PowerCenter, Dataiku Data Science Studio, Microsoft Azure Machine Learning Studio and Google Cloud Dataflow, whereas Tableau is most compared with Microsoft Power BI, Amazon QuickSight, Domo, SAS Visual Analytics and SAP Analytics Cloud.
 See our Databricks vs. Tableau report.

 We monitor all Data Science Platforms reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.